t0sic/t0sic_inventoryui/README.md

 ### LICENSE

 You are free to remake this however you wan't, however do not reupload it and do not sell it.
+Credits To @Kalu / @Kashnars For Doing the money part, I just took their wallet script and remade it https://forum.fivem.net/t/release-allcity-wallet-esx/145419 If you wan't me to remove it please pm me

 ### REQUIERMENTS